skylli/mycoap/readme.txt

-#This is mycopa version control systom
+#This is mycoap version control systom
-#mycopa is free software
+#mycoap is free software